abhiwand/atk/README.md

 * package/ - packaging for VM's, RPM's
 * python/ - python client code
 * python-examples/ - internal example code, add examples here so we don't have to email scripts around
-* rest-server/ - the rest server
+* rest-server/ - the rest server converts HTTP requests to Akka messages that are sent to the Engine
-* testutils/ - some test utility code that get re-used between tests in different modules
+* testutils/ - some test utility code that gets reused between tests in different modules

 # Links
 * [GAO Wiki](https://securewiki.ith.intel.com/display/GAO/Graph+Analytics+Home)